 Other gums, such as guar gum, are also enjoying a lot of popularity these days.
 The reason for this, and the strange naming, is the ability to hold ingredients together like gum.

-Against the background of the increasing number of diets, gums can replace traditional ingredients in baking goods.
+Against increasing diets, gums can replace traditional ingredients in baking goods.

-Furthermore, xanthan gum acts as an emulsifier, thickener, and stabilizer in foods.
+Furthermore, xanthan gum is an emulsifier, thickener, and stabilizer in foods.
 This benefit makes it an increasingly important ingredient for food producers who want to avoid common allergens such as eggs and wheat.

 Knowing where food additives come from and how they are made is essential to deduce whether they could be harmful.